okfn/okfn.github.com/blog/_posts/2018-02-16-datapackages-in-go.md

 ## The Periodic Table Data Package

-A Data Package is a simple container format used to describe and package a collection of data.
+A [Data Package][dp] is a simple container format used to describe and package a collection of data.
 It consists of two parts:

 * Metadata that describes the structure and contents of the package
 * Resources such as data files that form the contents of the package